Postnatal (Recognised since November 2011)

 I originally trained as a fertility counsellor at the Royal London Hospital and City University and worked as a Relate trained couples’ counsellor for 15 years.
 I am a qualified Higher Level Teaching Assistant (primary) and have years of experience teaching children with special needs in Barnet primary schools.

-After an initial interview and once booked I will provide two antenatal visits to thoroughly prepare you and your partner for labour, birth and the care of your baby.
-I will help you write a concise Birth Plan, (including a gentle Caesarian plan if appropriate), and discuss every aspect from how to recognise that labour has started to how you would like to birth your placenta and the atmosphere in the birth room.
+After an initial interview and once booked, I will help you write a concise Birth Plan, (including a gentle Caesarian plan if appropriate), and discuss every aspect from how to recognise that labour has started to how you would like to birth your placenta and the atmosphere in the birth room.
 We will look at how to keep early labour as comfortable as possible, what you will need to take in to the hospital and what equipment and essentials you will need to have in place at home for yourself and your baby/ies.

-I provide massage and acupressure to relieve pain and can discuss homoeopathic remedies though I am not medically or holistically certified.
-I often refer clients to professionals in these areas and also osteopaths and reflexologists specialising in pregnancy and babies.
+I often refer clients to other professionals such as tongue-tie specialists, yoga teachers and cranio-sacral osteopaths specialising in pregnancy and babies.
 I lend or recommend books and specialist DVDs.

 TESTIMONIALS FROM PAST CLIENTS

-‘Alison guided us towards this unique moment with knowledge which comes from experience.
+“Alison guided us towards this unique moment with knowledge which comes from experience.
 Her guidance lead to confidence, peace and in the end after a long labour, to a healthy, beautiful baby boy born naturally against the odds.
 I would not have done it without her.
-In gratitude, Brigitte (mother of baby Alex).
+In gratitude, Brigitte.” ( Brigitte, mother of baby Alex).

-Postnatal (alone) £100 for a 4-hour visit, plus any parking fees.
-Reduced where ongoing.
+Postnatal half-day: £100 for a 4-hour visit, plus any parking fees.

-Please do get in touch if you’d like me to help you with your birth or are looking for general antenatal or postnatal support.
-And for fuller client feedback please take a look at my website www.alisongrunwald.co.uk
+Please do get in touch if you’d like me to help you with infant feeding or are looking for antenatal birth preparation or postnatal support.
+And for fuller client feedback please take a look at my website: www.alisongrunwald.co.uk